ivesiuchunproject/MineShaft/index.md

 - ✍️ Turn discussion in development channel into short Blog post
 - 🔧 Fork, develop, document and submit pull request
 - 🚧 Maintain the source code, document and infrastructure

-> ⚠️ GitHub sponsors application on waitlist

-With your sponsor, we can hire experienced developer to boost our developemnt, maintain public MineShaft server, support more games and provide more supplementary information to our community (e.g. Official tutorial on AI training with MineShaft, workshop about developing reinforcement learning, technical support for your AI research with our tools).

-**Level of sponsorship:**
-- 👛 Supportor
-- 💵 Customer
-- 💳 Contributor
-- 💰 Partner

-Contact our core maintainer through E-Mail [hello@sabie.ai](mailto:hello@sabie.ai?subject=TellMeMoreMineShaft&body=Hi)